 Aquatic Biome Research: Combine with Night Vision potions to explore underwater temples and biomes more efficiently.

-Visual Appeal: The distinctive green shell adds cosmetic flair to your character.
+Visual Appeal: The distinctive green shell adds a touch of flair to your character.

 Strategically integrating the Turtle Helmet into your playstyle significantly boosts underwater capability and overall survival.